| Kevin Braddock: You wrote a piece for Vogue a while back…. Geoff Dyer: [British Vogue’s Features editor] Jo Craven

 not so much indolence.
 It seemed to be a time to be busy, and actually,

 here was an incredibly nice life being the opposite of busy.
+One can read your books in a relatively shallow manner,

 like I do, and assume that everything that’s described is how you’ve